HeartRhythmsgallery/wallpapers-gallery/README.md

-# wallpapers-gallery
+# GitHub Wallpapers Gallery

-A collection of beautiful wallpapers
+Welcome to the GitHub Wallpapers Gallery!
+Here you can find a collection of beautiful wallpapers for your screens.

+## Wallpaper Collection

+*Click on the image for full resolution!*